WHEN ONE CANNOT

 He also recalls that John Paul II recognized that in certain cases “for serious reasons, such as for example the children’s upbringing, a man and a woman cannot satisfy the obligation to separate” (FC 84; AL 298).
 Let us note that St. John Paul II recognized that “they cannot“.
 Benedict XVI was even more forceful in saying that in some cases “objective circumstances are present which make the cohabitation irreversible, in fact.”
 (SC 29b).

 A couple definitely may find themselves unable to separate physically or even according to civil law.
 Persisting in such a state does not of itself constitute sin.
 (While it is fitting for civil status to correspond to ecclesiastical and sacramental status, it is not absolutely necessary.
-In fact, one must change his or her civil status through divorce before changing his or her ecclesiastical status through annulment.
-To contract a second civil marriage while still ecclesiastically bound to another does indeed constitute a more serious act, but it could be justified, so long as the rights of the divorced party are not violated.)
+In fact, one must change his or her civil status through divorce before changing his or her ecclesiastical status through annulment.)
 What should be evident, however, is that remaining together physically and civilly is distinct from living “more uxorio.”

 This becomes particularly complex, for example, when the man is not a practicing Catholic.
 The woman is not in a position to oblige someone to live in perfect continence who does not share all her Catholic convictions.
 In that case, it is not easy for an honest and devout woman to make the decision to abandon the man she loves, who protected her from a violent husband and who freed her from falling into prostitution or suicide.
 The “serious reasons” mentioned by Pope John Paul II, or the “objective circumstances” indicated by Benedict XVI are amplified.
 But most important of all is the fact that, by abandoning this man, she would leave the small children of the new union without a father and without a family environment.
 There is no doubt that, in this case, the decision-making power with respect to sexual continence, at least for now, has serious forms of conditioning that diminish guilt and imputability.
 Therefore, they demand great care when making judgments only from a general norm.
 Francis thinks especially of “the situation of families in dire poverty, punished in so many ways, where the limits of life are lived in an excruciating way” (AL 49).
 In the face of these families, it is necessary to avoid “imposing straightaway a set of rules that only lead people to feel judged and abandoned” (ibid.).